Staffing Levels and Dependency Audit - Care Homes

 • Q13 | Unanswered

-Are lone-working risks assessed (e.g., nights, small homes, single nurse) and mitigated with clear support mechanisms?
+Are lone-working risks assessed and mitigated where applicable?

 Supporting Notes